 For the sake of precision, Elafonisi can also be reached by boat from Paleochora, certainly more relaxing than driving, but a bit more expensive.

-In general, the three roads are doable with the due care.
-You must be precautious because parts of the roads have no safety barriers.
+In general, the roads are doable with due care, you must be precautious because parts of the roads might not have safety barriers or signposts indicating danger.

 One important suggestion though, when you reach Elafonisi by car, it’s a good idea to either spend the night in the village or to leave at about 5 pm, before the sunset, it’s always better to avoid these roads at night.